 7. Testimonials or references are made to single statements or reviews from several other websites.
-Even the worst products on the market are likely to appeal to somebody and it's not hard to find a single glowing review among many bad one ones.
+Even the worst products on the market are likely to appeal to somebody and it's not hard to find a single glowing review among many bad ones.

-We cannot definitevely state whether or not the websites listed below are reliable, trustworthy, and providing accurate and unbiased reviews and information, but each of them are known to have affiliate agreements with all or most all of the companies discussed on the sites, and might be worth digging a little deeper before taking anything stated as gospel.
+We cannot definitively state whether or not the websites listed below are reliable, trustworthy, and providing accurate and unbiased reviews and information, but each of them are known to have affiliate agreements with all or most all of the companies discussed on the sites, and might be worth digging a little deeper before taking anything stated as gospel.

-In the end, you'll have to decide for yourselves how relaible any site is, but we hope that armed with the information provided you're better able to sort out the legitimate ones from those that are not.
+In the end, you'll have to decide for yourselves how reliable any site is, but we hope that armed with the information provided you're better able to sort out the legitimate ones from those that are not.